 You need at least $500 to open a CD with Marcus Bank, and the account comes with a 10-day rate guarantee.
 That means if you open an account and the rate increases within 10 days, you will qualify for the higher rate.

 Marcus Bank also offers a No-Penalty CD.
-You earn a competitive rate of 1.30%, but you don’t get charged a fee if you withdraw your money after it has been in your account for at least seven days.
+You earn a competitive rate of .75% for seven months, but you don’t get charged a fee if you withdraw your money after it has been in your account for at least seven days.
 You can also keep all the interest earned, even if you withdraw before the term is over.
 You can choose between a 7-month, 11-month, and 13-month term plan, although the longer the term, the lower the rate gets.